EvoTestOps/LogLead/README.md

 <img src="images/LogLead_Dataflow_Diagram.png" width="40%">

 **Loader:** This module reads in the log files and deals with the specifics features of each log file.
 It produces a dataframe with certain semi-mandatory fields.
 These fields enable actions in the subsequent stages.
-LogLead has loaders to the following public datasets from 10 different systems:
+LogLead has a [raw loader](https://github.com/EvoTestOps/LogLead/blob/main/loglead/loaders/raw.py) that can load any log file.
+It also has custom loaders to the following public datasets from 10 different systems.
+Custom loaders should result in more accurate anomaly detection:
 * 3: [HDFS_v1](https://github.com/logpai/loghub/tree/master/HDFS#hdfs_v1), [Hadoop](https://github.com/logpai/loghub/tree/master/Hadoop), [BGL](https://github.com/logpai/loghub/tree/master/BGL) thanks to amazing [LogHub team](https://github.com/logpai/loghub).
 For full data see [Zenodo](https://zenodo.org/records/3227177).
 * 3: [Sprit, Thunderbird and Liberty](https://www.usenix.org/cfdr-data#hpc4) can be found from Usenix site.
 * 2: [Nezha](https://github.com/IntelligentDDS/Nezha) has data from two systems [TrainTicket](https://github.com/FudanSELab/train-ticket) and [Google Cloud Webshop demo](https://github.com/GoogleCloudPlatform/microservices-demo).
 It is the first dataset of microservice-based systems.
 Like other traditional log datasets it has Log data but additionally there are Traces and Metrics.